ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Viewing past, played fixtures should populate the pages with information
+1. Viewing past, played fixtures should populate the pages with information.
+Go through all the pages and make a note of each attribute we need to save.
+These should be added to match, and given on match view, and taken away on match leave (This may fix issue 2, 3 & 4)

-   a.
-That days all matches

-   b.
-No league page

-   c.
-No watch match page
 2. MatchRatings adding to stats, not restarting them
-3. When coming off tactics page, there is no resume button

-   a.
-Sometimes the speedometer goes missing too
-4. Clicking button on ratings page stacks elements
+3. Clicking button on ratings page stacks elements
-5. MatchRatings needs to update with new positions
+4. MatchRatings needs to update with new positions

-   a.
-Table missing on main menu page (Refactor may fix this)
+5. Table missing on main menu page (Refactor may fix this)
-6. Spacing bug on table page button box buttons

 ### Responsive Design